hochgi/blog/posts/2016/03/06/Async_Scheduling_and_Retrying_revised.md

 Now, I want to suggest a better alternative.
 So, what's wrong with this first solution? well, let's start with showing the alternate suggestion, and compare the 2 snippets:

 Firstly, we need to get a hold of some simple scheduler.
-If you have akka's ActorSystem available, then you can use system.scheduler.scheduleOnce.
+If you have akka's `ActorSystem` available, then you can use `system.scheduler.scheduleOnce`.
 If not, let's write simple (somewhat naïve) implementation:

 ```scala
 object SimpleScheduler {